 The main principle.
 Insulin is a measure of how much effort the body requires to keep glucose within a stable range.

-It reflects not just the state of carbohydrate metabolism, but the overall level of stress on the system: muscles, liver, receptors, and energy metabolism.
+It reflects not just the state of carbohydrate metabolism, but the overall load on the system: muscles, liver, receptors, and energy metabolism.

 The earlier insulin rises, the sooner disturbances can be detected — even before glucose changes and obvious symptoms appear.